biobakery/MetaPhlAn/README.md

 ##**Metagenomic strain-level population genomics**##

-MetaPhlAn3_Strainer is a computational tool for tracking individual strains across large set of samples.
-The input of MetaPhlAn3_Strainer is a set of metagenomic samples and the output is a set of phylogenetic trees showing the strain evolution of the samples where each tree is corresponding to a species.
+MetaPhlAn2_Strainer is a computational tool for tracking individual strains across large set of samples. **The input** of MetaPhlAn2_Strainer is a set of metagenomic samples and for each species, **the output** is a multiple sequence alignment (MSA) file of all species strains reconstructed directly from the samples.
+From this MSA, MetaPhlAn2_Strainer calls RAxML (or other phylogenetic tree builders) to build the phylogenetic tree showing the strain evolution of the sample strains.
-For each sample, MetaPhlAn3_Strainer extracts the strain of a specific species by merging and concatenating all reads mapped against that species markers in the MetaPhlAn2 database.
+For each sample, MetaPhlAn2_Strainer extracts the strain of a specific species by merging and concatenating all reads mapped against that species markers in the MetaPhlAn2 database.

 In detail, let us start from a toy example with 6 HMP gut metagenomic samples (SRS055982-subjectID_638754422, SRS022137-subjectID_638754422, SRS019161-subjectID_763496533, SRS013951-subjectID_763496533, SRS014613-subjectID_763840445, SRS064276-subjectID_763840445) from 3 three subjects (each was sampled at two time points) and one *Bacteroides caccae* genome G000273725.
-We would like to:
+**We would like to**:

 * extract the *Bacteroides caccae* strains from these samples and compare them with the reference genome in a phylogenetic tree.
 * know how many snps between those strains and the reference genome.

-Running MetaPhlAn_Strainer on these samples, we will obtain the *Bacteroides caccae* phylogentic tree with the alignment in the following figure (produced with [ete2](http://etetoolkit.org/) and [Jalview](http://www.jalview.org/)):
+Running MetaPhlAn_Strainer on these samples, we will obtain the *Bacteroides caccae* phylogentic tree with the multiple sequence alignment in the following figure (produced with [ete2](http://etetoolkit.org/) and [Jalview](http://www.jalview.org/)):

 ![tree_alignment.png](https://bitbucket.org/repo/74yKEg/images/1860045700-tree_alignment.png)